Maximizing Organization Board Efficiency & Minimizing Costs

 However, it can be done internally.
 The lead should be someone with a consultant mindset: problem solver, unafraid of change, and able to filter out extraneous information to focus on critical issues.
 If it’s being done on a functional or department level, having someone outside the department be the lead is helpful.
 Ideally, more than one person would participate in the staff interviews—a subject matter expert and a big picture thinker—so you can more easily assess the current state and make recommendations.

-If your organization is interested in engaging AH to conduct an operational assessment please contact Nick Spencer, AH Director of Sales, at email@example.com or 856.380.6870.
+If your organization is interested in engaging AH to conduct an operational assessment please contact Manuel Collazo, VP of Strategic Marketing & Business Development, at email@example.com.